pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/backup/backup_usb.markdown

 ---
 title: "Configuration Backup to USB drive"
-description: "Instructions on how backup your Home Assistant configuration to USB drive"
+description: "Instructions on how backup your Open Peer Power configuration to USB drive"
 ---

-This will step you through the process of setting up a backup of your Home Assistant configuration to a USB device.
+This will step you through the process of setting up a backup of your Open Peer Power configuration to a USB device.
 This is a good method if you don't want to mask all of your passwords since the backup is kept locally at your home/residence.

 ### Requirements